 On April 3, 2006, the Company's common shares commenced trading on the Toronto Stock Exchange (the "TSX") in Canada under the symbol "OYM".
 On March 6, 2008, the Company's common shares commenced trading on the OTC Bulletin Board in the United States under the symbol "OLYMF".
 Effective February 5, 2010, the Company's shares commenced trading on the Australian Securities Exchange under the symbol "OYM".
 The Company's common shares were delisted from the OTC Bulletin Board and began trading on the OTCQX effective October 31, 2011 under the symbol "OLYMF".
+Concurrent with the change in the Company's name to Besra Gold Inc., its TSX and ASX trading symbols were changed to "BEZ" and its OTCQX symbol to "BSRAF".

 On November 10, 2009, the Company announced its intention to merge with Zedex.
 On January 12, 2010, the Company and Zedex amalgamated.
-Under the terms of the merger, Zedex's shareholders received one share of the Company for every 2.4 Zedex shares owned, resulting in an issuance on January 25, 2010 of 54,226,405 new common shares in Olympus and the distribution to holders of Zedex shares, on a prorata basis, of the 65,551,043 common shares of Olympus owned by Zedex.
+Under the terms of the merger, Zedex's shareholders received one share of the Company for every 2.4 Zedex shares owned, resulting in an issuance on January 25, 2010 of 54,226,405 new common shares in Olympus and the distribution to holders of Zedex shares, on a pro rata basis, of the 65,551,043 common shares of Olympus owned by Zedex.
 Mr. Leslie Robinson, director of Zedex, was appointed to the Board of Olympus.
 Mr. Rodney Murfitt, formerly Chief Geologist for Zedex, became Group Exploration Manager for Olympus.
 Mr. Paul Seton, formerly CEO of Zedex, became Senior Vice President, Commercial for Olympus.
 Ms. Jane Bell (previously Baxter), formerly CFO and Company Secretary for Zedex, became Vice President, Finance for Olympus.
 All costs associated with the amalgamation were expensed during the 2009 fiscal year, these being recorded in professional and consulting fees in the consolidated statement of operations and comprehensive loss.